samkhan13/gdrive-appscripts/howToUse_pagedFilesList.md

   - `query` is a string for serching for various file types.
 More on this in the following section.

 ### Acceptable Query Format
-This examples can hopefully provide insights into how a query string can be put together.
+These examples can hopefully provide insights into how a query string can be put together.
   - `"'me' in owners"`
     - This will search for all files within the scope of "My Drive", which is the root directory of Google Drive.